raushan675/Hello-World/README.md

 # Hello-World
-Hi,I am raushan Kumar ia ma new in programming language but i will get there no matter hoe much time it take.
+Hi,I am raushan Kumar i am new in programming language but i will get there no matter how much time it take.